HiroFujisame/Nend-Sudes/README.md

 ---

 29/mar/2021 - I started learning lua because my friend would reach me to make a roblox game, it's a interesting language, although even the creator says there are better languages hahah.

+---

+02/apr/2021 - Finally i feel safe riding the car with my friend.
+He took his license and is practicing really hard, before i just felt like we could pass away any moment 🤣 .